Lille Købmagerhus: No. 78B, 1811–1898

-The property was home to 21 residents infour households at the 1860 census.
+The property was home to 21 residents in four households at the 1860 census.
 Peter Kornerup still resided on the first floor with his wife, their three children and two maids.
 Ane Frederikke Kornerup (née Møller, 1775–1867), his mother, resided on the ground floor with two of her children (aged 43 and 57) and a maid.
 Margrethe Henriette Vilhelmine Sibbern (née Friis), Sibberen's widow, resided on the second floor with her foster daughter Margrethe Charlotte Friis and one maid.
 Hans Rasmussen, a workman, resided in the side wing with his wife Dorthea Rasmussen, their two children (aged one to three), workman Lars Henriksen and two lodgers (sisters).

 The property was home to 11 residents at the 1880 census.
 Nikolai Valdemar Mohr Kornerup, an office manager (kontorchef), resided on the second floor with a housekeeper (husjomfru) and a maid.
 Valdemar Bressendorff, a businessman (grosserer), resided on the first floor with his wife Thora Bressendorff, their 34-year-old daughter Christiane Bressendorff, and his niece Lorence Emilie Bagger.
-Henriette Sofie Frandsen, an assistant manager, resided on the second floor of the side wing with the teacher Charlotte Emilie Frandsen and clerk Camilla Nathalie Frandsen.Carl August Vilhelm Strømbom, a goldsmith, resided on the first floor of the side wing.
+Henriette Sofie Frandsen, an assistant manager, resided on the second floor of the side wing with the teacher Charlotte Emilie Frandsen and clerk Camilla Nathalie Frandsen.
+Carl August Vilhelm Strømbom, a goldsmith, resided on the first floor of the side wing.